-It is possible to transform a Sequence diagram into a Communication diagram, and to transform a Communication diagram into a Sequence diagram.
+Sequence diagrams can be transformed into a Communication diagram, and Communication diagrams into a Sequence diagrams.
 In each case, every element or message in the source diagram type is mapped 1:1 to a matching element or message in the target diagram.

-Ribbon Design > Tools > Transform > Transform Selection Keyboard Shortcuts Ctrl+Shift+H (transform current Package) Ctrl+H (transform selected elements)
+Ribbon Design > Package > Transform > Transform Selection Keyboard Shortcuts Ctrl+Shift+H (transform current Package) Ctrl+H (transform selected elements)